lucavenir/go_router_riverpod/README.md

-# Go Router + Riverpod Examples
+# GoRouter + Riverpod integration

-This repo contains a plethora of examples on how to integrate [GoRouter] and [Riverpod] altogether.
+This repo contains a simple example on how to integrate [GoRouter] and [Riverpod] altogether.
+There's also another example about GoRouter + Riverpod + **Firebase** integrations.

-These examples are community driven and strive to represent the "best" solution we've found.
+This example is community driven and strives to represent the "best" solution we've found.

+## The example, TLDR
+Here's what happens when you run the app:
-Every example in here is a simple mock of a login.
+- There's a simple mock of a login.
+Tap to login (mock).
+- The authentication state is persisted with sharedPrefs.
+- Afterwards, your _authorization_ is checked, and you get redirected based on that (mock).
+- Based on your role, you get to see three different pages.
+- On two out of the three pages, an async result is displayed, there (mock).
+- Finally, when the async result is ready, you're free to tap an element to see its details.

 ## Special Thanks
 **BIG THANKS** to...